skedastik/motion-tools/README.md

 ## Photoshop

-⚠️ WARNING: These are extremely WIP.
+⚠️ WARNING: These are extremely experimental.

 ### ps-select-layer-at-playhead